sguox002/leetcode/amazon.md

 - hashtable- for partitioing, sharding, cache
 - base62/64 MD5 encoding
 - message queue (many techniques in desktop app can be used in distributed)
+- heap (for recommendation or rating).

 ### Procedure to system design.
-- requirement clarification
+- requirement clarification: to define the functional and non-functional requirements.
-- estmiation: read, write, memory, disk et al.
+- estmiation: read, write, memory, disk et al. for scaling and performance
 - system interface definition (API)
-- back of the envelope estimation
 - defining data model and algorithm.
 - high level design
-- detailed design
+- detailed design: talk about different options and tradeoffs.
-- cache
+- cache: how to improve performance:
-- replica & fault tolerance.
+- replica & fault tolerance. (availability)
 - load balance
 - concurrency.
 Bear in mind: each option may have good and bad, be sure to discuss them and make tradeoff.